Mulanthuruthy: Location

-It is about 15 km south-east of Kochi city centre and around 8 km east of Tripunithura.
-By road, Mulanthuruthy is accessible from Kanjiramattom (5 km) and from Piravom (13 km), Tripunithura and Ernakulam.
-Mulanthuruthy is situated on the banks of the Cochin Backwaters part of the Vembanad Lake.
+It is about 15 km southeast of Kochi city centre and around 8 km east of Tripunithura.
+Mulanthuruthy is accessible by road from Kanjiramattom (5 km), Piravom (13 km), Tripunithura, and Ernakulam.
+It is situated on the banks of the Cochin Backwaters, part of the Vembanad Lake.
 A minor distributary of the Muvattupuzha River passes through Mulanthuruthy.

 Mulanthuruthy Railway Station is the local railhead.
 Cochin International Airport is the nearest airport.